puppetlabs/puppet-instruqt-tracks/pe-continuously-deliver-lab-3-2/01-deploy-to-production-with-impact-analysis/assignment.md

   type: terminal
   hostname: gitlab
 difficulty: basic
-timelimit: 3600
+timelimit: 10800
 ---
 Protect the production environment
 ========
 1. On the **Windows Workstation** desktop, double-click the **CD4PE** shortcut.
     - If the browser window shows a connection privacy warning, bypass it by clicking **Advanced** > **Continue to cd4pe (unsafe)**.<br><br>
 1. Log into CD4PE with username `puppet@puppet.com` and password `puppetlabs`.
-    - If the browser isn't recognizing your keyboard input, copy and paste the username and password from these instructions.<br><br>
+    - If the browser isn't recognizing your keyboard input, copy and paste the username and password from these instructions.
 2. Navigate to **Settings** > **Puppet Enterprise**.
 3. In the **Protected Envs** column click the `0`.
     - You may need to expand the CD4PE browser window to see the columns clearly.<br><br>